FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 # REQUESTS FOR SECURITY INFORMATION (DRAFT)

+## Classification Level
+Publicly available

+## Review Information

+__Mandatory Reivew Period__

+Quarterly

+__Date of Last Review__

+N/A

 ## Purpose

-Fonticons Inc receives regular requests to supply security related information and often fill out security questionnaires.
+Fonticons, Inc. receives regular requests to supply security related information and often fill out security questionnaires.
 While we understand that this is often a part of business and security process, we do not typically provide answers to these questions.
-However, in the interest of transparency and respect for other's processes, this document lays out our publically available security information.
+However, in the interest of transparency and respect for others' processes, this document lays out our publically available security information.
 We will keep this document up-to-date.
 Please review these contents before requesting additional security information.

 ## Font Awesome Security